TrevorThomp/JS-Data-Structures-and-Algorithms/data-structures/linkedList/README.md

 kthFromEnd(k) - k represents how far into the list from the end, kthFromEnd() will return the value of that node merge(listA,listB) - We are looping through listA and appending listB at the end of listA

+# Challenge - Merge two separate linked lists
+Write a function called mergeLists which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
+Try and keep additional space down to O(1).
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+## Approach & Efficiency
+The approach that I took was creating a method to take in two parameters representing two separate linked lists.
+Within the method, I instantiate a third linked list that will be holding all the values as we traverse through the other two lists.
+I implemented a sort feature within the list to compare each value upon traversal, then inserting the lesser value into the third list.
+Once one of the lists as reach the end, then we append the rest of the other list because at that point it's already sorted and can just be attached.
+The efficiency to this approach is 0(n);

 ## Links
 * [submissionPR](https://github.com/trevorthompson-401-advanced-javascript/data-structures-and-algorithms/pull/1)
 * [travis](https://travis-ci.com/trevorthompson-401-advanced-javascript/data-structures-and-algorithms/builds/144070892)